Prthmsh7/Farmfolio/README.md

 # Farmfolio
-This repository contains all the files for our project Farmfolio

-# Problem Statement
-Despite the critical role of agriculture in sustaining communities and economies, farmers as well as domestic cultivators encounter significant hurdles.
-They face challenges in selecting the most suitable crops to grow, diagnosing issues with their crops, and accessing the necessary products for cultivation.
-Limited access to relevant information, personalized guidance, and a platform for purchasing farming-related products restricts farmers' ability to make informed decisions.
-This often leads to suboptimal crop choices and reduced yields.
+Farmers and domestic cultivators struggle with selecting optimal crops, diagnosing plant issues, and accessing essential farming products due to limited information and resources.
+This lack of personalized guidance and a unified platform leads to inefficient farming decisions, lower yields, and restricted market access.

 # Solution :
-1. Crop Recommendation
+1. Crop Recommendation and Guidance
-2. Crop Disease Detection
-3. Decentralized Marketplace
-4. News bot
+2. News bot
+3. Marketplace